ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

 ## Poll Questions:
-### 5) Which country has a higher frequency of police violence?
+### 5) Which country has a higher frequency of police involved deaths?
     A) Canada
     B) The United States
     C) They're about equal

-### 6) Which country has a greater racial disparity in incidents of police violence?
+### 6) Which country has a greater racial disparity in incidents of police involved deaths?
     A) Canada
     B) The United States
     C) They're about equal